1989Victor/google_project/README.md

 Project Overview

-This project demonstrates a lightweight ETL pipeline where Google Sheets is used as the data source, and the final output is stored in AWS S3 as a Parquet file.
+This project demonstrates a ETL pipeline where google hheet is used as the data source, and the final output is stored in AWS S3 as a Parquet file.
 The entire process is orchestrated using Apache Airflow and automated to run on a daily schedule.

 Technologies Used